mateocorrea/CostMatrix/README.md

 # CostMatrix
-Python rogram to solve cost matrices with the Hungarian Method
+Python program to solve cost matrices with the Hungarian Method :D Inspired by JJ and Alonzo